Bedford–Stuyvesant, Brooklyn: Demographic trends

 The 1790 census records of Bedford lists 132 freemen and 72 slaves.
 Rapid population growth followed major improvements to public transportation.
-By 1873, Bed-Stuy's (predominantly white) population was 14,000.
+By 1873, Bed-Stuy's predominantly white population was 14,000.
 In the early 1900s, prosperous black families began buying up the mansions of Bed-Stuy, many of which were designed by prominent architects.

-The population was quick to grow, but it wasn't until the 1930s that Bed-Stuy's black population boomed.
+The population was quick to grow.
+In the 1930s, Bed-Stuy's black population boomed.
 Following the introduction of the IND Fulton Street Line (a.k.a. the A/C line) in 1936, African-Americans left crowded Harlem in search of better housing opportunities.
-Bed-Stuy quickly became the second destination for black New Yorkers and the New York Times even dubbed it "Little Harlem" in 1961.
+Bed-Stuy quickly became the second destination for black New Yorkers.
+In 1961, the New York Times even dubbed it "Little Harlem".

-After a large decline during the 1970s (mirroring the citywide decline), the population in Bedford Stuyvesant grew by 34 percent between 1980 and 2015 (faster than the citywide growth rate of 21 percent) to reach 150,900 residents.
+After a large decline during the 1970s, mirroring the citywide decline, the population in Bedford Stuyvesant grew by 34 percent between 1980 and 2015, faster than the citywide growth rate of 21 percent, to reach 150,900 residents.
 The population increased by 25 percent between 2000 and 2015, more than three times faster than the citywide rate.
 The ethnic and racial mix of the population has undergone dramatic changes in the past 15 years as the neighborhood has attracted new residents.

-According to data from the U.S. Census Bureau, three-quarters of the residents identified as black or African-American in 2000, but this share had declined to less than half of the population by 2015.
+Three-quarters of the residents identified as black or African American in 2000.
+The Black population declined to less than half of the population by 2015.
 In 2015, one-quarter of the residents were white and nearly one-fifth were Hispanic.
-By comparison, in 2000, less than 3 percent of the population was white (the Hispanic share of the population has remained relatively unchanged).
+In 2000, less than three percent of the population was white.
+The Hispanic share of the population has remained relatively unchanged.

 The Asian population has grown, but remains relatively small, making up less than 5 percent of the neighborhood.
-According to the US Census Bureau, in 2022 the population was 41% Black, 29% White, 18% Hispanic, 4% Asian, and 8% other or from two or more races.
+In 2022, the population was 31% black, 29% white, 24% Hispanic, 8% Asian, and 8% other or from two or more races.